downdrafted/InstructCoT/README.md

 Reference implementation for:

 > **InstructCoT: Bridging Instruction Tuning and Chain-of-Thought Reasoning for Scalable Vision-Language Models**
-> Eunsung You, Sangyup Oh — IEEE BigDataService 2026, Fukuoka, Japan (Paper ID 0305)
+> Eunsung You, Sangyup Oh, IEEE BigDataService 2026, Fukuoka, Japan (Paper ID 0305)

 InstructCoT combines three modules on top of an existing vision-language model (VLM):

-- **AIS** (Adaptive Instruction Selector) — estimates per-sample difficulty from predictive entropy and routes each example to one of three instruction-detail tiers.
+- **AIS** (Adaptive Instruction Selector): estimates per-sample difficulty from predictive entropy and routes each example to one of three instruction-detail tiers.
-- **ICA** (Instruction-Conditioned Attention) — a lightweight, gated cross-attention block that conditions visual features directly on the selected instruction.
+- **ICA** (Instruction-Conditioned Attention): a lightweight, gated cross-attention block that conditions visual features directly on the selected instruction.
-- **PCC** (Progressive CoT Curriculum) — a three-stage training schedule that gradually increases reasoning supervision from direct answers → short rationales → full grounding/reasoning/synthesis chain-of-thought.
+- **PCC** (Progressive CoT Curriculum): a three-stage training schedule that gradually increases reasoning supervision from direct answers → short rationales → full grounding/reasoning/synthesis chain-of-thought.

 This repo contains the three modules, the data pipeline, and both a CPU "stub" path (for verifying the wiring with no GPU) and a real path (LLaVA-1.5 via `transformers`, 4-bit quantized).